antipainK/DiscordChatBackupper/README.md

 ___

+Commands:
+ - `!backup_all` - creates a backup of all the text channels from the server you're using the command on

+ ___

 Features:
  - creates a one-command backup of all the messages that were ever sent on that specific server
    - including images, links and all other files, that are supported for linking in Discord chat